 Most physical therapy treatments are covered by your insurance, but that coverage will vary with each plan.

 One final note: although various practitioners offer some of these treatments and call them "physical therapy", in reality physical therapy can only be provided legally by qualified physical therapists or by physical therapist assistants.

-- physical therapists have to complete a six year degree and pass a state and national license exam before they can practice.
+- physical therapists must complete a seven year degree and pass a state and national license exam before they can practice.

-- a physical therapy assistant must complete a two year degree and also pass a state and national license exam.
+- physical therapist assistants must complete a two year degree and also pass a state and national license exam.